Blog

 [2024] A python implementation of projector mapping on planar scene using raspberry pi and the dlp2000 projector.

 [2204] New project in the making with the sony imx500 cmos sensor and raspberry pi.
-By integrating an AI processor directly on the cmos, the images of the IMX500 can be interpreted without ever leaving sensor, addressing a major concern of Intellar about privacy and security for IoT.
+By integrating an AI processor directly on the cmos, the images of the IMX500 can be interpreted without ever leaving the sensor.